Nihalbagul/todoApp/README.md

 # TODO App

-A Flutter-based Habit Tracker app that allows users to create, manage, and prioritize tasks.
+A Flutter-based todo app that allows users to create, manage, and prioritize tasks.
 The app supports setting reminders, push notifications, sorting tasks, searching for tasks, and data persistence across app restarts.

 ## Table of Contents